 A summary of the number of routes and a table of the interfaces are also displayed.
 Administrators and Workspace Admin’s can delete devices from the workspace.

 The user can rename the device, assign a category and a device criticality.

 Display inbound / outbound connectivity paths as well as displaying stepping stone analysis.
 Inbound and outbound connections are filtered to show the exact match for a given path.
 In some cases, no inbound or outbound paths will be displayed.
 (See below)

 Display the services loaded from netstat files.

-Display vulnerabilities loaded from Nmap, Nexpose, Nessus, and Qualys files.
+Display vulnerabilities loaded from Nmap, Nexpose, and Nessus files.

 Custom views are used to organize devices and analyze the paths between the devices.
 Path analysis and stepping stone analysis is only available from within a custom view.
-To create a custom view, select two or more devices using Shift + drag or Ctrl + Click to select the device.
-Once selected, right click to present the menu option.
-Name the view, select “Save” and the view creation will begin as a background task.
+Additional information on custom view creation can be found here.